VeriBOX™ Packaging Verification

-How a Sandwich manufacturer installed VeriBOX to ensure product packaging compliance
+Find out how a Sandwich manufacturer installed VeriBOX to ensure product packaging compliance.

 Cross-Check have recently installed a Packaging Validation Solution for a leading manufacturer of pre-packed fresh sandwiches and snack salads in the UK producing over 1.51 million portions every week.
 They are the name behind many of the sandwiches and salads we purchase every day from coffee shops, forecourts and supermarkets.

 Their portfolio includes salad bowls, wraps, pasta and of course sandwiches; where ensuring high quality is key.
 With such a diverse product range coupled with complex sophisticated packaging, the company found they were devoting more and more resources to ensure the products were labelled and packaged correctly and adhereing to packaging compliance regulations.